kBrausew/ioBroker.wiegand-tcpip/docs/setup.md

 [^1]: If you are unable to connect the device to the same local network as the ioBroker instance, you must set the IP addresses in another alternative way

-[^2]: You can replace the "Unicast Address" with the "Directed Broadcast Address" in the configuration.
-  The device only allows IPv4 addresses
+[^2]: The device only allows IPv4 addresses

 [^3]: ![Error message: No Device found](images/no-devices-found.png)

 [^4]: ![Error message: Adapter not started](images/adapter-not-run.png)

 [^5]: [NAT RFC#2663](https://datatracker.ietf.org/doc/html/rfc2663)

 [^6]: [Docker CLI: Port](https://docs.docker.com/engine/reference/commandline/port/)

 [^7]: ![Network Setup](images/network-setup.png)

+[^8]: You can replace the "Unicast Address" with the "Directed Broadcast Address" in the configuration.